Purpose of Code Snippet

 PHP is the backbone of WordPress.
 In order to protect the hosting servers, many web hosting companies limit the memory limit and execution time of PHP scripts in WordPress site. however, you have to keep sufficient memory limit for certain processes to run on your site.
 If you always get memory exhausted error, here is a snippet you can use to increase PHP memory limit in WordPress site.

-Where to Insert?
+Where to Insert the Snippet?

 - Login to your server using FTP account.